noahlearner/Teamwork-Tasks-Automation/README.md

 #### Placing the script on your server

-Now that you you've edited your index.js file, you'll want to ftp the auto folder named auto **and all the files and folders inside** to root folder in your new server.
+Now that you you've edited your index.js file, you'll want to ftp this repository into a new folder (that you'll create) named auto in your root folder.

+Thus /root/auto will contain the following:

+- node modules (and all sub folders)
+- index.js (your modified version)
+- package.json
+- package-lock.json

+to a folder called auto in your root folder in your new server.

 We are so close now.
 Get excited.